Seahawks position overview: Despite late-season questions, offensive line may look similar in 2021

 Snaps played in regular season: 932.

-Contract situation: Unrestricted free agent after finishing out four-year rookie deal, making $1.066 million in 2020.
+Contract situation: Unrestricted free agent after finishing four-year rookie deal, making $1.066 million in 2020.

 RIGHT GUARD